nie-ine/Ontologies-shared/README.md

 # Ontologies-shared

-Currently a test environment for the NIE-ontologies being made 'shared' in the application [Knora](https://github.com/dhlab-basel/Knora) of the [Digital Humanities Lab](https://github.com/dhlab-basel).
+Currently a test environment for the project-independent NIE-ontologies being made 'shared' in the application [Knora](https://github.com/dhlab-basel/Knora) of the [Digital Humanities Lab](https://github.com/dhlab-basel).